 The Tatcha® Violet-C™ Brightening Serum ($88) is another one of Dr. Zeichner’s spot-treating staples.
 “It combines vitamin C with alpha hydroxy acids to brighten, improve radiance, and enhance skin tone,” he says.
 He also notes the lightweight formula is great for layering under other products — like sunscreen.
 Plus, you have to admit that the bottle will look stunning on your vanity.

 Dr. Marchbein also reinforces proper SPF protection for keeping dark spots at bay, and suggests a formula that not only defends against future dark spots, but helps improve the appearance of existing ones.
-“The Pond’s Clarant B3® Dark Spot Correcting Cream ($8) is a broad-spectrum SPF 30 moisturizer with sunscreen that also contains niacinamide, a B vitamin that acts as an antioxidant and helps with inflammation in the skin, along with improving skin pigmentation," she explains.
+“The Pond's Clarant B3 Even Skin Tone Daily Moisturizer with SPF 30 ($8) is a broad-spectrum SPF 30 moisturizer with sunscreen that also contains niacinamide, a B vitamin that acts as an antioxidant and helps with inflammation in the skin, along with improving skin pigmentation," she explains.
 Don’t forget to reapply every two hours for continuous protection against free radicals and damaging rays.

 SkinMedica® is an Allergan®-owned skincare line.